im-deepfriedwater/jenlang/README.md

 ## Introduction

 jen is a scripting language meant to be your new best friend!
-Drawing inspiration from JavaScript, Python, Go, Typescript's sum type, and even Elm, jen provides a pleasant and happy programming experience for all your high level needs. jen's powerful type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
+Drawing inspiration from JavaScript, Python, Go, Typescript's sum type, and even Elm, jen provides a pleasant and happy programming experience for all your high level needs. jen's type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
 With conciseness, elegance, and functionality, jen works hard as a language so you don't have to!

 ## Grammar